001 — INDEXSenior · EE + ME · Santa Clara

 Raven is where it all converges.
 An eVTOL roadmap I'm running solo — Stage 1 builds the airframe and tilt-rotor mechanism, the mid stages layer in IMU and lidar autonomy, the final stages prove out a 4-drone autonomous swarm.
 The thesis is simple: the hardware engineering needed for safe autonomous flight is the hardware engineering I've been doing on cars, and I'm here to do it on aircraft.

-Power, hardware, firmware, controls — built and shipped.
+Power, hardware, firmware, controls — end to end.

 Power electronics & batteries